Frequently Asked Questions For Our Dog Daycare Facility

-If you are going to feed your dog, please do so at least 1.5 hours before bringing them.
-This is to ensure their tummies are settled before a day full of fun!
+If you are going to feed your dog, please do so at least 1.5 hours before bringing them so that their tummies are settled before a day full of fun!
 This is to also ensure your dog does not get the terrible situation of bloat.

 We do the same for when dogs are boarding to ensure their safety from bloat.
-Please notify the Dog Attendant specialist if you have or have not already fed your dog breakfast/lunch/dinner so we know what remaining meals we must feed your dog.
+Please notify the us if you have or have not already fed your dog breakfast/lunch/dinner so we know what remaining meals we must feed your dog.